Empowering Communities for Brighter Futures

 The Summit has 5.25 hours of educational content planned.

-In order to receive continuing education credit or an attendance/contact hour certificate, participants must meet all five of the following criteria:
+In order to receive continuing education credit or an attendance/contact hour certificate, participants must meet all five of the following requirements:

-3. Submit an evaluation for each session for which they are seeking credit.
-Discrepancies will not receive credit.
+3. Submit an evaluation for each session attended and for which credit is requested.

 National Association of Social Workers (NASW)